Today I’m sharing my 3 favorite natural pest preventatives for dogs with you guys!

 Bonus Tip – A Strong Immune System

-Pests are much less likely to invade a dog with a strong immune system!
+Did you know that pests are much less likely to invade a dog with a strong immune system?

-This makes sense as it’s the same concept with humans and plants as well.
-A healthy human is much less likely to be germ-ridden and a healthy plant is much better equipped to deal with insect attacks than a weak one.
+It kinda makes sense when you think about it because it’s the same concept with humans and plants as well.
+A healthy human is much less likely to be germ-ridden, right?
+Likewise, a healthy plant is much better equipped to deal with insect attacks than a weak plant.

 What are your favorite natural pest preventatives to be used on/around dogs?
 As always, we’d love to hear from you in our comment section!